jordanoverbye/styled-utils/README.md

 # Styled Utils

-An experimental, small CSS-in-JS library which outputs to utility classes.
+An experimental, themeable, small CSS-in-JS library which outputs to utility classes.
 Each class is generated at run-time and cached to avoid CSS bloat.

 ## Usage